limanup/Android-Composer/README.md

 ### Action Bar
 - Title: displays the title of the fragment (“Composer” or “My Music”)
-- Sign out : users can sign out at any time.
+- Sign out: users can sign out at any time.
 This is a menu item in the action bar.

 ## Summary on lines of code